neilotoole/sq-web/content/en/docs/query/index.md

 | .first_name, .last_name, .title'
 ```

+{{< alert icon="👉" >}}
+How do cross-source joins work?

+The implementation is very basic (and could be dramatically enhanced).
+Given a two-source join:

+1. `sq` copies the full contents of the left table to the [scratch DB](/docs/concepts/#scratch-db).
+1. `sq` copies the full content of the right table to the scratch DB.
+1. `sq` executes the query against the scratch DB.

+Given that this naive implementation perform a full copy of both tables, cross-source joins
+are only suitable for smaller datasets.
+{{< /alert >}}

 ### Ambiguous columns

 There are two scenarios where column name ambiguity can cause trouble: in